cormacj/z80-smart-disassembler/README.md

   This is then treated in the disassember as mark locations `0xc006` to `0xc123` as code with the label for this area being `JUMP_TABLE`

-# --end ENDADDRESS

-Extracting binary files from a .dsk image means that a 18 byte binary file might be 1024 bytes when it's extracted.

-For, example, if you have a 18 byte .COM file then the --end value for this would --end 0x118 because the usual load address is 0x100.

-For example:
-`./z80-disassembler.py --load 0x100 --end 0x118 EXAMPLE.COM`

 # Helper Scripts